 I don’t think there’s any need to have essays advocating selfishness among human beings.
 I don’t know what your impression has been, but some things require no reinforcement.

-Which I answer rhetorically, because of the socialists who would demonize self-interest.
+Which I answer rhetorically, we need them because of the socialists and authoritarians who would demonize self-interest among the people.
 Without the dictatorship of Stalin, the Russian revolution, the works of Karl Marx derived from the ethics of Kant, the creation of the myth of selflessness.
 Without this chain of events we would have no objectivism created as a reaction.
-No need to confirm to the average person that it’s okay to concern yourself with your interests first, in the face of all these people who tell you that you should give more.
+We would have no need to confirm to the average person that it’s okay to concern yourself with your interests first, in the face of all these people who tell you that you should give more.
 Because in spite of Hitch’s protestations, there are real philosophical forces at work attempting to grind down individuality and to pound down the exceptional like an offending nail.
 To convince the average person that they must submit.

-Hitchens being who he was would never have noticed this; or if he did would have deemed it powerless.
-Perhaps it is powerless to most people.
+Hitchens being who he was would never have noticed the grinding drive for conformity present in our daily lives.
+If he did notice it he would have deemed it powerless because it clearly did not affect him, so how could it affect others?
+Perhaps the drive to conform is powerless to most people (studies show otherwise. –ed.)
 Still, there were clearly a lot of people glad to hear that they weren’t evil people simply for thinking of themselves first.
 That they didn’t need to give more and more to the needy, to those whose hands are always outstretched for more.
 That her words are now used to defend actions she would not agree with is just a testament to the popularity of her work.

 I’m sure Nietzsche would be weirded out by most of his fans as well.